upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 }
 {% endhighlight %}

-The View notifies the Presenter that it's ready to be updated by calling the `subscribe` method of the Presenter in `onResume`.
-The View calls `presenter.unsubscribe()` in `onPause` to tell the Presenter that it's no longer interested in being updated.
+The View notifies the Presenter that it is ready to be updated by calling the `subscribe` method of the Presenter in `onResume`.
+The View calls `presenter.unsubscribe()` in `onPause` to tell the Presenter that it is no longer interested in being updated.
 If the implementation of the View is an Android custom view, then the `subscribe` and `unsubscribe` methods have to be called on `onAttachedToWindow` and `onDetachedFromWindow`.
 User actions, like button clicks, will trigger corresponding methods in the Presenter, this being the one that decides what should happen next.